kaloyanpepelyashki/kaloyanpepelyashki/README.md

 Greetings from Aarhus, Denmark—the city of smiles!
 As a full-stack developer passionate about web and software development, I enjoy transforming complex challenges into sleek, reliable, robust, and easy-to-use solutions.
 I am currently advancing my skills, pursuing a bachelor's degree in Web Development at EASV, Denmark.
 On my journey to get certified!
 Furthermore, professionally, I am assisting the innovative team at Ebits Aps as a full-stack developer, developing an AI-automated content creation pipeline.
 The project aims to assist the talented marketers at Ebits, to generate content on demand, with the mighty power of OpenAI APIs, LangChain, and a video generative model.
+Additionally, I am collaborating with the amazing team of Kazboo as a back-end engineer consultant, helping them document, optimise and migrate a monstrous .Net codebase.

 ###### Technology
 - :computer: **Software Development**: JavaScript/TypeScript, C#, PHP, GoLang, Dart, SQL (DDL, DML, DQL etc.)